Getting started with Tehama Administration

 See the Edit a Desktop section in the Desktops User Guide for more details.

-The Admin users and Org Managers and Room Managers (who are members of the Room) of a Room's owner organizations (owner+connected or user+owner) can delete already approved Desktop templates in the Room.
+The Org Admin users and Org Managers and Enclave Managers (who are members of the Enclave) of a Enclave's owner organizations (owner+connected or user+owner) can delete Desktop templates in the Room.
+Check the description of your custom role, to see if you can perform this action.

 If you need to delete a Desktop template completely, follow these steps: